Charging

 7. Charging on the go is trickiest

 This is where it matters most, and it’s the area where owning a Tesla gives you an advantage.
 Not only do you get impressive battery range on Tesla cars, the company’s Supercharger network promises ‘the world’s fastest electric vehicle charging’.
-There’s also a network throughout Europe, which makes long-distance travel a reality.
+There’s also a network throughout Europe, which makes long-distance travel easier.

 For everyone else, it’s important to understand what you’ll be offered when you pull in for a power boost.
 Many locations offer a choice of charging.
 There could well be a Type 2 slow charger, Type 2 fast charger, plus a CCS rapid charger of maybe 50kW and 100kW.